 Does an 8K TV need HDMI 2.1?

-There are many sources that will produce 8K content.
+However, there are a few places native 8K content is starting to stem from.
 The first is Hollywood, whose directors have begun to use the new RED Weapon 8K camera (Guardians of the Galaxy Vol. 2 has already been filmed this way in 8K).

-And with the advent of truly commercial 8K TVs, there's sure to be a growing market of 8K content from all sorts of traditional TV production studios (and likely Netflix).
+And with the advent of truly commercial 8K TVs, there's sure to be a growing market of 8K content from all sorts of traditional TV production studios.

 "Talk to the VR guys and they're tell you that the higher the resolution and frames rates, the better," says Jeff Park, Director of Marketing at HDMI Licensing, whose new HDMI 2.1 permits 8K image transfer.
 "VR today looks good but it lacks fidelity … if it was affordable and practical, they would do 8K now," he says.
 8K-per-eye VR headsets, anybody?
 They're surely in the pipeline alongside a wider field of view.